raspberrypilearning/whoopi-cushion/worksheet.md

 	amixer cset numid=3 1
 	```

 1. If your Raspberry Pi is connected to the internet you could search for some suitable trumping sounds.
 They need to be in ‘wav’ format to work.
-Alternatively you can [download our example sounds here](http://rpf.io/farts).
+Alternatively, you can [download our example sounds here](http://rpf.io/farts).

 ## Write a program in Python